galikbence/genome_annotation/README.md

 - __Coils__ (X.X) : Prediction of Coiled Coil Regions in Proteins
 - __MobiDBLite__ (X.X) : Prediction of disordered domains Regions in Proteins

-Also, we switch on the GO and pathway annotation.
+Also, we switch on the GO and pathway annotation options.
 For further analyses or making summary of the results we can use the `TSV` and `GFF` outputs.
 For better interpretation use the `HTML` output.

       #Example